yaauie/cliver/CONTRIBUTING.md

 Please include clear steps-to-reproduce.
 Spec files are especially welcome;
 a failing spec can be contributed as a pull-request against `develop`.

+If you're submitting a bug because cliver is either reporting the wrong version for an executable or is unable to deduce the version, please supply both stdout and stderr (separately) from its `--version` (or similar) command.

 ## Ruby Appraiser

 `Cliver` uses the [ruby-appraiser][] gem via [pre-commit][] hook, which can be